j5oh/Adafruit_Python_DHT/README.md

-Hack and slash working with pi4b and AM2302, though should probably use the supported libraries linked below.
+Hack and slash working with pi4b and AM2302 using Raspbian GNU/Linux 10, though should probably use the supported libraries linked below.

 *DEPRECATED LIBRARY* Adafruit Python DHT Sensor Library
 =======================